aariani/GBS-preprocess-tools/README.md

 	python GBSprep.py -h

-The option of the script will be exactly the same as in the [run the binary code] (#run-the-binary-code) section
+The option of the script and the preparation of the environment will be exactly the same as in the [run the binary code] (#run-the-binary-code) section

 ==================================================================================

 ## Barcode file specifications

+The barcode files if formed by two columns, separated by a space, with the barcode sequence and the name of the genotypes

+	barcode1 genotype1
+	barcode2 genotype2
+	barcode3 genotype3